Moontrap: Cast

+Production

+Robert Dyke, who headed Detroit based film studio, Magic Lantern Studios, specialized in commercials and special effects, but had always had an interest in science fiction.
+In 1986, Dyke teamed up with friend Tex Ragsdale, another science fiction fan and an ad exec at Detroit’s Smith Winchester Agency, to come up with the script for Moontrap.

+Dyke approached B. K. Taylor at a local comic book convention and recruited him as a production designer on the film, with Taylor crafting the look of both the monsters and the alien civilization in a way that he hoped would be reminiscent of a 50s George Pal produced sci-fi film.

 Reception

 Moontrap received negative reviews from critics.
 The movie holds a 29% rating on review aggregator Rotten Tomatoes.
 IMDb gives the movie a 5 out of 10.
-DVDtalk had a higher opinion of the movie, stating that for a low budget picture it often exceeds expectations.
+DVDtalk had a higher opinion of the movie, stating that for a low-budget picture it often exceeds expectations.
 In its review of December 27, 1989, Variety stated "Moontrap is a very entertaining though highly derivative sci-fi adventure ... this one's a goodie ...
 Moontrap is exciting and suspenseful."

-Home release
+Release

+Shapiro-Glickenhaus Entertainment had initially intended for the film to be a regional theatrical release, but ultimately released the film direct-to-video.

 A Blu-ray DVD was released on the 25th anniversary of the movie in September 2014.
 The movie had previously only been officially released on VHS.

 Sequel

+In a 1990 interview, James Glickenhaus of Shapiro-Glickenhaus Entertainment noted he and Robert Dyke were prepping a sequel to Moontrap to be titled Moontrap 2: The Pyramids of Mars.
+However, that film was not made, due to the studio's financial issues.

 On April 17, 2011, Robert Dyke and Tex Ragsdale launched a fundraising campaign for a Moontrap 2 graphic novel that would be adapted into a movie.
 The project was intended "to act as a presentation device to show potential backers of the hoped-for film what it's going to be about.
 More effective than a script alone in that it not only tells the story but shows what the film will look like."
 However, due to lack of contributions the project was cancelled on June 1 of the same year.